Isaiah 25 – The Song of Joy from the Midst of Tribulation

 a.
 For You have been a strength to the poor, a strength to the needy: God is worthy of our praise because He brings strength to the poor and needy!

 b.
-We can praise God because He is a refuge from the storm, a shade from the heat, and even the strangers (aliens) are blessed by His goodness.
-God will even quiet the song of the terrible ones!
+A refuge from the storm, a shade from the heat: This is a wonderful reason to praise God, and even the strangers (aliens) are blessed by His goodness.
+God will even quiet the song of the terrible ones.

 B. Praising God for what He will do.